This article is based on my experience from over 45 years of perfecting my stock-trading strategies and risk-control skills.

-- They think it will move in their direction by a certain amount within a certain time.
-This is pure gambling.
-But you are on the other side of the trade and it’s always in favor of the house.
+- They think it will move in their direction by a certain amount within a specific time.
+That is pure gambling.
+But you are on the other side of the trade, and it’s always in favor of the house.
 And YOU are the house.

-- They buy a PUT option as insurance against losing on a long stock.
-Or they buy a CALL as insurance to be able to buy a stock at a particular price.
+- They buy a PUT option as insurance against loss on a stock they own.
+Or they buy a CALL option as insurance to be able to buy a stock at a particular price.

-Either way, you are selling insurance.
-And you keep the premium if things don't go their way.
+Either way, you are selling insurance, and you keep the premium if things don't favor the buyer.

-What I am talking about is selling premium, not just selling options.
-That’s another mistake uneducated options traders make.
-They sell options thinking that they get to keep all the money when the option expires worthless.
-This works until the day comes that you bet wrong and get a margin call from your broker.
+A mistake some traders make with selling options is thinking they get to keep all the money when the option expires worthless.
+That works only until the day that they bet wrong and get a margin call from your broker.

 So, staying in the game offers a great opportunity.
 When you are wrong, you can roll a losing trade forward another month, sometimes with a credit.
 That credit reduces your cost-basis.

 How to Profit More Than 68% of the Time